 Understanding Stenosis and Regurgitation

 A faulty valve may be repaired or replaced.
-Repair may require surgery but now may sometimes be accomplished during heart catheterization, particularly when the problem is a valve with stenosis.
+Repair may require surgery but may sometimes be accomplished during heart catheterization Cardiac Catheterization and Coronary Angiography Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
+These... read more , particularly when the problem is a valve with stenosis.
 A stenotic valve can sometimes be stretched open using a procedure called balloon valvuloplasty.
 In this procedure, a catheter with a balloon at the tip is threaded through a vein or artery into the heart.
 Once across the faulty valve, the balloon is inflated, separating the valve cusps.
 This procedure does not require a general anesthetic and allows a quick recovery.

 Two types of valves are available for replacement

-Mechanical valves last for many years, but people with mechanical valves must take anticoagulants (warfarin) for the rest of their lives to prevent blood clots from forming in the valve.
-Taking an anticoagulant increases a person's risk of spontaneous bleeding, such as in their brain (see Overview of Hemorrhagic Stroke).
+Mechanical valves last for many years, but people with mechanical valves must take the anticoagulant warfarin for the rest of their lives to prevent blood clots from forming in the valve.
+Taking an anticoagulant increases a person's risk of spontaneous bleeding, such as in their brain (see Overview of Hemorrhagic Stroke Overview of Hemorrhagic Stroke Hemorrhagic strokes include bleeding within the brain (intracerebral hemorrhage) and bleeding between the inner and outer layers of the tissue covering the brain (subarachnoid hemorrhage). ... read more ).
 Bioprosthetic valves generally deteriorate and require replacement after 10 to 12 years but do not require use of anticoagulants for more than 3 to 6 months after surgery.
 Some newer bioprosthetic valves are more durable.

 Replacing a Heart Valve